Mundka: Metro connectivity (DMRC)

 The Mundka station of Delhi Metro was inaugurated on 2 April 2010.
 The 15.1 km corridor, from Mundka to Inderlok, serves thousands of people daily.
 The corridor, also called the Green Line, connects Inderlok (on Dilshad Garden – Rithala line) and Kirti Nagar (on Dwarka – Noida City Centre / Vaishali line).
 It is 22 km from Connaught place (Delhi) and 10 km from Bahadurgarh (Haryana).
 Mundka Industrial Area metro station, a major hub for factories and warehouses in West Delhi.
-The station is elevated and provides convenient access for workers and businesses in the region.
-It enhances connectivity to nearby areas like Nangloi, Peeragarhi, and Bahadurgarh, making commuting easier for industrial workers and visitors.

-Railway Connectivity (Indian Railways)
+Railway connectivity (Indian Railways)

 Mundka railway station, located in Delhi, was built during the British era as part of the Delhi-Rohtak railway line.
 The Delhi-Rohtak railway line was established in the late 19th century, around 1876–1884, under the British Indian Railways.
 Mundka station primarily served as a small stop for local trains and freight transport.
 Later, with urban expansion, it became part of the Delhi Suburban Railway network.
 Now, Mundka Railway Station, designated by the station code MQC, is situated in the West Delhi district of Delhi, India.
 It falls under the jurisdiction of the Northern Railway zone of Indian Railways.
-It has Double Electric-Line Track.This station has two platforms and offers basic amenities like a waiting room and ticket counters.

-Road Connectivity
+Road connectivity

 Mundka enjoys good road connectivity with major parts of Delhi and Haryana.
 The presence of National Highway 9 (India) and Outer Ring Road makes it a well-connected locality for industrial and residential purposes.
 NH-9 (Rohtak Road), previously known as NH-10, is a vital highway that runs through Mundka.
 It connects Delhi to Rohtak, Hisar, and other parts of Haryana, Punjab, and Rajasthan.
 This road is a key route for freight transportation and daily commuters.
 The Outer Ring Road, also part of NH-48, is one of the most critical roads in Delhi.
 It provides seamless connectivity from Mundka to other parts of Delhi such as Punjabi Bagh, Pitampura, and Dhaula Kuan.
-The upcoming Dwarka Expressway and Urban Extension Road-II will enhance connectivity to Dwarka, Gurugram, and IGI Airport.
-With upcoming road development projects, commuting from Mundka is expected to become even more efficient in the future.
+Opened in 2024 and 2025 respectively, the Dwarka Expressway and Urban Extension Road-II helped enhance connectivity to Dwarka, Gurugram, and IGI Airport.

-Bus Connectivity ( DTC )
+Bus connectivity (DTC)

 Mundka has strong bus connectivity with various parts of Delhi and neighboring areas like Bahadurgarh, Nangloi, Peeragarhi, Punjabi Bagh, Dwarka, and Connaught Place.
 Delhi Transport Corporation (DTC) and private buses operate regularly, ensuring easy and affordable travel for commuters.